• Skip to primary navigation

 Tobairín na Teampaill, Little Well of the Church, Durrus

-2nd February 2016 11 Comments
+2nd February 2016 13 Comments

 You need sharp eyes to spot this tiny little well.
 It is literally cut out of the side of a bank, the area heavily overgrown with ferns.
-When I first visited in 2016, I cleared away a little of the undergrowth to reveal asmall, rectangular, stone basin; the water fresh and clear
+When I first visited in 2016, I cleared away a little of the undergrowth to reveal a small, rectangular, stone basin; the water fresh and clear.

-Traditionally this well was visited on St John’s Eve, 23rd June, and seems to have been part of the rounds centred on the grave of Father Barnane in the nearby churchyard at Maulinward, just a stroll up the road.
-This is an interesting and probably ancient site, referred to by the Irish Tourism Association Survey for Cork (ITA) as Durrus Abbey, possibly founded in the 6th century.
+This is an interesting and probably ancient site, referred to by the Irish Tourism Association (ITA) as Durrus Abbey, possibly founded in the 6th century.
 Local information and folklore also suggests it’s the site of the earliest church in the area and may indeed have been a small monastery.
 It certainly has the feel of an early ecclesiastic enclosure with its circular walls nestling on a small hillock.
-It has an interesting origin story described here by collector, Chrissie Murnane:
+It has a strange origin story described here by Chrissie Murnane of Gortacloona School, Bantry :

 In the townland of Moulivard parish of Durrus Co.
 Cork is situated a graveyard.
 In it there are the ruins of an old church.
 The old people say that it was built in a night by the angels.
-There is a tradition in the locality that the “feet water” should not be thrown out till morning.
+There is a tradition in the locality that the ‘feet water’ should not be thrown out till morning.
 But an old woman who lived in the vicinity opened her door about midnight and threw out the water.
 She saw the lights in the distance and went towards them.
-The lights went out and the unknown builders stopped their work and never finished it in consequence of the action of the old woman in throwing out the “feet water”.
+The lights went out and the unknown builders stopped their work and never finished it in consequence of the action of the old woman in throwing out the ‘feet water’.
 (SFC: 002:0285)

 The remains of this church, noted for its massive stonework, probably date from the 14th or 15th centuries, and although it is now an atmospheric ruin, it was in use until the mid 17th century.
 By 1699 the church was abandoned although the graveyard remained open.
-After the death of Father Denis Barnane in 1834, his grave became a focal point of pilgrimage and was renowned for the cures that continued to be attributed to him, even after his death.
-He was a parish priest (1790-1818), renown for his healing skills for both humans and animals and seems to have been much loved by the local community.
-He was less favoured by the established church but is reputed to have said: I’m dying, I’m in bad health and when I am dead, I’ll cure the same as I do now.
+By the early 1800s it became the focal point for a particular pilgrimage.
+Father Denis Barnane, parish priest from 1790-1818, was much loved by the local community and renowned for his healing skills, for both humans and animals.
+He also is attributed with a solus, a sort of halo of light which surrounded him.
+He was less favoured by the established church but that doesn’t seem to have deterred him and he promised his parishioners to continue helping them even after his death and is recorded as saying :

-That his prophecy was correct is borne out by a description in the Irish Tourism Association Survey (ITA) which describes a miraculous cure concerning a crippled child who had never walked unaided.
+Other cures were attributed to the grave as described by the ITA which records a miraculous cure concerning a crippled child who had never walked unaided.
 The family wished to go to America but the boy was refused entry seemingly on account of his disability.
 The mother took the boy to the grave of the priest on three successive Fridays and paid the rounds.
+By the third round he was able to cast his crutches aside and presumably made it to America.

 stile at the west end